Motor race draws world gaze to Bahrain, Arab Spring's forgotten corner

 Watched by millions around the world, the Grand Prix is the biggest sporting event hosted by Bahrain and authorities are eager to showcase Bahrain in its best light.

-The protesters know the race will not be cancelled.
+The protesters know the race will not be canceled.
 They feel there is an opportunity to use the media spotlight to highlight what they say are injustices still being committed against them.

 For the most part, the opposition feels the West and friendly Sunni-ruled Arab states are ignoring their plight, as more horrific headlines from the civil war in Syria and Egypt's major economic problems dominate media coverage.